freenas/freenas-docs/userguide/jails.rst

 :numref:`Table %s <global_jail_config_opts_tab>`
 summarizes the fields in this configuration screen.
-Refer to the text below the table for more details on how to properly configure the "Jail Root" and network settings.
-Some settings are only available in "Advanced Mode".
-To see these settings, either click the "Advanced Mode" button or configure the system to always display these settings by checking the box "Show advanced fields by default" in :menuselection:`System --> Advanced`.
+Refer to the text below the table for more details on how to properly configure the :guilabel:`Jail Root` and network settings.
+Some settings are only available in :guilabel:`Advanced Mode`.
+To see these settings, either click the :guilabel:`Advanced Mode` button or configure the system to always display these settings by checking the box :guilabel:`Show advanced fields by default` in :menuselection:`System --> Advanced`.

 .. _global_jail_config_opts_tab:

-.. table:: **Jail Configuration Options**
+.. table:: Jail Configuration Options

    +----------------------------+---------------+--------------------------------------------------------------------------------+
    | **Setting**                | **Value**     | **Description**                                                                |